OpenNebula/docs/source/installation_and_configuration/data_center_federation/config.rst

 .. important:: In the following, each configuration step starts with **Master** or **Slave** to indicate the server where the step must be performed.

 .. important:: *Master* and *slave* servers need to talk to each other through their XML-RPC API.
-You may need to update the ``LISTEN_ADDRESS``, and or ``PORT`` in ``/etc/one/oned.conf`` or any firewall rule blocking this communication.
+You may need to update the ``LISTEN_ADDRESS``, and or ``PORT`` in :ref:`/etc/one/oned.conf <oned_conf>` or any firewall rule blocking this communication.
 Note that by default this traffic is not secured, so if you are using public links you need to secure the communication.

 .. important:: The federation can be setup with MySQL or SQLite backends, but you cannot mix them across zones.
 MySQL is recommended for production deployments.